You can impact patient lives

 Integrated cross-curricular threads are embedded within each course to promote the development of your ability to model the clinical decision-making and critical thinking processes of skilled physical therapists.

 Process that includes skills such as critical thinking, problem solving, and synthesizing information across affective, cognitive and psychomotor domains.

-Process that entails making decisions about how to address healthcare needs by integrating the best available research evidence with patient/client preferences and values, and practitioner clinical judgement and experience.
+Process that entails making decisions about how to address healthcare needs by integrating the best available research evidence with patient/client preferences and values, and practitioner clinical judgment and experience.